nakky/Snowball/README.md

 In Snowball, relatively new features of C# are userd (ex. async/await), so you must set "Scripting Runtime Version" to ".
 NET 4.x".

-LZ4 Compression uses unsafe functions, so you must allow unsafe code in Player Settings.

 ## Quick Start
 Declear "using" directive if you need.